Airlemur/Airlemur-OPUS-Organizing-Partitioning-Unknown-Speakers/README.md

 ▶️ Getting Started

+    1- Read the wiki.

-    1- Configure the Project: Open the project_config.py file and set the HF_TOKEN, DATA_DIR (your audio folder), and OUTPUT_DIR (where the results will be saved).
+    2- Configure the Project: Open the project_config.py file and set the HF_TOKEN, DATA_DIR (your audio folder), and OUTPUT_DIR (where the results will be saved).

-    2- Run the Analysis: Open your terminal, navigate to the project directory, and execute the main script:
+    3- Run the Analysis: Open your terminal, navigate to the project directory, and execute the main script:

     python main.py